pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

 ## Introduction

-Replace Data Source API V1 to V2 in TiSpark.
+Replace DataSource API V1 to V2 in TiSpark.

 ## Motivation or Background